 The most recent NI 43-101 technical report with respect to Cerro Lindo is the technical report titled "Technical Report on the Cerro Lindo Mine, Department of Ica, Peru" with an effective date of December 31, 2020 (the "Cerro Lindo Technical Report") prepared by RPA, now a part of SLR Consulting Ltd., in particular by: Rosmery J. Cardenas Barzola, P.Eng., Normand Lecuyer, P.Eng., Lance Engelbrecht, P.Eng., and Luis Vasquez, M.Sc., P.Eng.
-The Cerro Lindo Technical Report has been filed in accordance with NI 43-101, and is available, under Nexa's SEDAR profile at www.sedar.com.
+The Cerro Lindo Technical Report has been filed in accordance with NI 43-101, and is available, under Nexa's SEDAR profile at www.sedarplus.ca.

 Certain of the scientific and technical information set out herein with respect to Cerro Lindo is based on information presented in the Cerro Lindo Technical Report.
-The Mineral Resources and Mineral Reserves for the Cerro Lindo Mine have been estimated by Nexa as of December 31, 2022 and reviewed by a Qualified Person.
-The Qualified Person for the Mineral Resources estimate is José Antonio Lopes, B.Geo., FAusIMM, a Nexa Resources employee.
-José Antonio Lopes has also reviewed and approved certain information set out herein that has been updated since the date of the Cerro Lindo Technical Report.
-The Qualified Person for the Mineral Reserves estimate is Cristovao Teofilo dos Santos, B.Eng., a Nexa Resources employee.
+The Mineral Resources and Mineral Reserves for the Cerro Lindo Mine have been estimated by Nexa as of December 31, 2023 and reviewed by a Qualified Person.
+The Qualified Person for the Mineral Resources estimate is Jerry Huaman Abalos, B.Geo., MAusIMM CP (Geo), a Nexa Resources employee.
+Jerry Huaman Abalos has also reviewed and approved certain information set out herein that has been updated since the date of the Cerro Lindo Technical Report.
+The Qualified Person for the Mineral Reserves estimate is Cristovao Teofilo dos Santos, B.Eng., FAusIMM., a Nexa Resources employee.
 Cristovao Teofilo dos Santos has also reviewed and approved certain information set out herein that has been updated since the date of the Cerro Lindo Technical Report.
+The Qualified Person has also reviewed and approved certain information set out herein that has been updated since the date of the Cerro Lindo Technical Report.

-The Cerro Lindo Mine is located in the Chavín District, Chincha Province, Ica Department of Perú, approximately 268 km southeast of Lima and 60 km from the coast.
-The current access from Lima is via the paved Pan American Highway south to Chincha (208 km) and then via an unpaved road up the Topará River valley to the mine site (61 km).
-Internal roadways connect the various mine-site components.
-The approximate coordinates of the mine are 392,780m E and 8,554,165m N, using the UTM WGS84 datum and the project site is located at an average elevation of 2,000 MASL.
+The Cerro Lindo mine is an underground, polymetallic mine located in the Chavín District, Chincha Province, Peru, approximately 268 km southeast of Lima and 60 km from the coast.
+Access from Lima is available via the paved Pan American Highway south to Chincha, and then via an unpaved road up the Topará River valley to the mine site.
+Internal roadways connect the various mine site components.
+The approximate coordinates of the mine are 392,780m East and 8,554,165m North, using the Universal Transverse Mercator WGS84 datum and the project site is located at an average elevation of 2,000 meters above sea level.